From Street View to Visual Network: Mapping the Visibility of Urban Landmarks with Vision-Language Models: Introduction

 Despite the widespread use, visibility analysis based on LoS faces two key limitations when applied in the 3D urban environment: First, its reliability relies on the completeness and resolution of the underlying spatial data models, such as building footprints with associated height attributes, 3D city models, Digital Surface Models (DSM), and Digital Elevation Models (DEM) \citep{wrozynski_reaching_2024, cilliers_critical_2023,morello_digital_2009,lei_assessing_2023}.
-High‑quality and open 3D datasets are still scarce in many cities, and studies continue to rely on 10–30 m DEMs, a resolution that can misrepresent LoS and introduce substantial error \citep{inglis_viewsheds_2022}.
-At the same time, there are other urban data sources such as Street View Imagery (SVI) that are almost ubiquitous, but have not been used for such use case.
-Thus, it is worthwhile to investigate whether there are other urban data sources that could be used in lieu of 3D data, allowing visibility analyses to be conducted where there is no 3D data available.
+However, high-quality, complete, and openly available 3D datasets remain scarce in many cities.
+As a result, some studies continue to rely on 10--30 m DEMs, whose coarse resolution can misrepresent LoS relationships and introduce substantial errors into visibility estimation \citep{inglis_viewsheds_2022}.
+This limitation becomes more evident when analysing named objects such as urban landmarks at large spatial scales, where both 3D data quality and spatial coverage are often insufficient.